urfdvw/circuitpython-online-ide-1/README.md

             - Plug and unplug the board
 - If there is not a `code.py` or `main.py` file, create one.
     - This file can be downloaded from our IDE by click on `Save as`
 - **Open the [CircuitPython online IDE](https://urfdvw.github.io/CircuitPython-online-IDE/).
-Then connect your CircuitPython supported board by click the `connect` button**
+Then connect your CircuitPython supported board by click the `Connect` button**

 ### File mode
 - Once plugin the CircuitPython supported board, the initial mode is 'File mode'.